 Let’s say you need to send £2,000 to family in Saudi Arabia.
 Here’s what you might face as far as fees and exchange rates as of 30 April 2020.

-The bank option ends up being both the slowest and gets the smallest amount of money to your recipient.
+The bank option ends up being both the slowest way to send money to Saudi Arabia and gets the smallest amount of money to your recipient.
 If you go with the digital money transfer service, your recipient ends up with SAR 293 more than the bank offers.
 If speed is crucial, a cash transfer can typically have your transfer to Saudi Arabia in as little as 15 minutes.

 How to get the most out of your money transfer

-Weigh costs and fees against convenience, and learn how to compare money transfer providers that send to Saudi Arabia to meet your needs:
+Weigh costs and fees against convenience, and learn how to compare providers that send money to Saudi Arabia to meet your needs:

 Emergency cash transfer